 A Peasant's Life in The Middle Ages

 Most peasants also owned a few cows, goats and sheep.
 Cows and goats gave milk and cheese.
 Most peasants also kept chickens for eggs.
 They also kept pigs.
 Peasants were allowed to graze their livestock on common land.
 In the autumn they let their pigs roam in the woods to eat acorns and beechnuts.
-However they did not have enough food to keep many animals through the winter.
+However, they did not have enough food to keep many animals throughout the winter.
 Most of the livestock was slaughtered in autumn and the meat was salted to preserve it.

 However life in the Middle Ages was not all hard work.
 People were allowed to rest on Holy days (from which we get our word holiday).
-During them poor people danced and wrestled.
+During them, poor people danced and wrestled.
 They also played a very rough form of football.
 The men from 2 villages played on a 'pitch' which might include woods and streams!
 There were no rules so broken limbs and other injuries were common.
 People also enjoyed cruel 'sports' like cockfighting and bear baiting.
 (A bear was chained to a post and dogs were trained to attack it).
 Gambling was also common.

 A history of games